-Your school food service staff will provide you with specific information on the reporting and recordkeeping requirements.
-If you are area eligible, you must record and report the total number of snacks you serve each day.
-If you are not area eligible, you must record and report the number of snacks served each day by category of reimbursement (i.e., whether they are served free, at a reduced price or paid).
-You will also be required to maintain documentation of compliance with the meal pattern.
+Area eligible sites must record and report the total number of snacks served each day.
+Non-area eligible sites must record and report the number of snacks served each day by category of reimbursement (i.e., free, reduced price, or paid).
+Area eligible sites must maintain documentation to demonstrate area eligibility.
+All sites must maintain documentation of compliance with the meal pattern.

 11) Are other snack programs available for afterschool programs that are not eligible under the NSLP Afterschool Snack Services?